Start menu/screen opens either by clicking the Start button or "tip", pressing Windows Key or using keyboard shortcut Ctrl+Esc.

 Start menu Search box in Windows Vista and 7 also searches from Control Panel, your documents and libraries and e-mails.
 No need to open Control Panel and start looking for something in the maze of options!
 The same Search box works also like Run command in previous Windowses did - so to run cmd.exe (Command Prompt), type it in and press Enter key on your keyboard.

-In Windows 8, there are different searches available - keyboard shortcut WINDOWS KEY+Q opens Search pane and looks for apps, WINDOWS KEY+W opens Search pane and looks for settings, and WINDOWS KEY+F opens Search pane and looks for files.
+In Windows 8 and 8.1, there are different searches available - keyboard shortcut WINDOWS KEY+Q opens Search pane and looks for apps (in Windows 8.1, this is replaced by Search everywhere that looks in local and SkyDrive files, apps and the Internet), WINDOWS KEY+W opens Search pane and looks for settings, and WINDOWS KEY+F opens Search pane and looks for files.
 You can also switch between result types using the Charms bar on the right side.

-In Windows 8, right-click the program and then click Run as administrator in the App bar displayed below.
+In Windows 8 and 8.1, right-click the program and then click Run as administrator in the App bar displayed below.
 Alternatively, hold down Ctrl and Shift keys while clicking the app.

-You might also want to read the Windows Desktop, Start menu and folders article for an overview of Start menu.
+You might also want to read the Windows Desktop, Start menu and folders article for an overview of Start menu and Start screen.

-Because Start menu options are so different in each version of Windows, the actual customization part has been divided into separate articles:
+Because Start menu/screen options are so different in each version of Windows, the actual customization part has been divided into separate articles: